KevStatic/KevStatic/README.md

 ## About Me

-Hi, I'm **Kevalya Shah**!
+Hi, I'm **Kev**!
 I'm a passionate developer with a love for creating innovative solutions and learning new technologies.
 Here's a little bit about me:

 - 🌱 I’m currently learning **Next.js**
 - 💼 I’m currently an intern at **WeMod Academy** as a **Lead Developer**